User blocks guide¶

 Block version numbering).

-There is no prescribed folder structure for your code.
+There is no required folder structure for your code.
 Having loaded the

 block, its manifest is used to locate UI files, startup scripts, and so